Apodini/Apodini/Documentation/Exporters/OpenAPI.md

 ## Usage in Apodini `WebService`

-Add the `OpenAPIInterfaceExporter` in combination with the `RESTInterfaceExporter` for a working RESTful API with associated OAS.
+Add `OpenAPI` in combination with `REST` for a working RESTful API with associated OAS.

 ```swift
 import Apodini